skarlekar/fargate-patterns/README.md

 ---
 ### Bean-Counter - A Coin Counter Service
 Bean Counter is a coin counter service.
 It will analyze an image of coins and return the total value of the coins in the image.
 It works only on US Mint issued coined and does not recognize any denomination above a quarter dollar coin.
 It also assumes that the picture contains a quarter.
 The quarter is used to calibrate the size of the coins.
-It is implemented following the ***Container-on-Demand*** pattern.
+It is implemented following the ***Scaling-Container*** pattern.

-In a typical usage, an user uploads a video file to a S3 bucket.
+In a typical usage, an user navigates to the URL on the browser and enters the URL for the service along with the location of the image file containing the picture of the coins. uploads a video file to a S3 bucket.
 A trigger is set on the S3 bucket to notify a Lambda function in the event of a file upload to the *video* folder in the bucket.
 The Lambda is deployed with a Python code to extract the name of the video file from the Lambda notification event and [invoke a Fargate task](https://github.com/skarlekar/tom-thumb/blob/85f5dc8527ed9c8b917119ee4f94cd61621e1b42/lambda/lambda-function.py#L29-L63).
 The Fargate task consists of one container that uses ffmpeg application to decode the video and freeze an image at a given position in the video.
 The frozen image is written to a pre-configured folder in a S3 bucket.

 ### Setup Instructions